 The Association for Clinical Oncology (ASCO) is calling on Congress to continue their bipartisan support of federally funded research.
 Robust, sustained, and predictable funding growth for the National Institutes of Health (NIH) and the National Cancer Institute (NCI) baseline budgets are critical in advancing our nation’s work towards combating, and ultimately curing, diseases like cancer.

 For fiscal year (FY) 2022, ASCO is asking Congress for $46.11 billion for the NIH, which is an increase of $3.18 from FY 2021.
-Additionally, ASCO supports the NCI’s budget request to Congress for $7.61 billion for the NCI, an increase of $1.05 billion from FY 2021.
+Additionally, ASCO supports the NCI’s bypass budget request to Congress for $7.61 billion for the NCI, an increase of $1.05 billion from FY 2021.
 This increased investment will help spur our nation’s recovery in the wake of the ongoing public health emergency and generate new treatments and better health for all Americans.